Onoddil/Onoddil.github.io/cv.md

 ## Grants and Awards

+2023, LINCC Frameworks Incubator Program, "Integrating Robust Cross-Matching from the LSST:UK into the LINCC Framework", $20,000

 2023-2025, Co-PI STFC Grant, "UK Involvement in LSST: Phase C (Exeter Component)", £310,000

 2022, "Above and Beyond" Award, University of Exeter -- extending second-year astrophysics lab experiments and converting from IRAF to Python